How to build a Raspberry Pi APRS Tracker using Direwolf

 alsamixer

 then press F6 to show all devices.
-Select the the DigiRig sound device.
+Select the DigiRig sound device.
 Press F5 to show all options, then set the sound to 10, unmute the Mic and set to 10 as well, then set the Capture to 10.
 Disable the Automatic Gain by pressing m when highlighted.
 Esc to exit, then store the settings with

 alsactl store